021aryan/Book-Library-App-using-Google-Books-API/README.md

 Step 3: Adding permissions for the Internet

-Navigate to the app > AndroidManifest.xml and add the below permissions to it.
+Navigate to the app > AndroidManifest.xml and add the below permissions to it. open first.xml
+As we will be loading the books from API so we have to request Internet permissions from the user.
+For that add the permissions for the internet in AndroidManifest.xml.

+Step 4: Working with the activity_main.xml file

+Go to the activity_main.xml file and refer to the following code.
+Below is the code for the activity_main.xml file.